MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/New-MgPrivilegedAccessRoleDefinition.md

       - `[Reason <String>]`: A message provided by users and administrators when create the request about why it is needed.
       - `[RequestedDateTime <DateTime?>]`: Read-only.
 The request create time.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
       - `[Resource <IMicrosoftGraphGovernanceResource>]`: governanceResource
       - `[ResourceId <String>]`: Required.
-The id of the resource which the role assignment request is associated with.
+The unique identifier of the Azure resource that is associated with the role assignment request.
+Azure resources can include subscriptions, resource groups, virtual machines, and SQL databases.
       - `[RoleDefinition <IMicrosoftGraphGovernanceRoleDefinition>]`: governanceRoleDefinition
       - `[RoleDefinitionId <String>]`: Required.
-The id of the role definition which the role assignment request is associated with.
+The identifier of the Azure role definition that the role assignment request is associated with.
       - `[Schedule <IMicrosoftGraphGovernanceSchedule>]`: governanceSchedule
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[Duration <TimeSpan?>]`: The duration of a role assignment.
 It is in format of a TimeSpan.